Introduction:

 wholesomeness, potability, ability to remove evils, ability to resuscitate from swoon caused

-by dehydration, digestive properties and ability to retain wisdom” –
+by dehydration, digestive properties and ability to retain wisdom” – this is from a scripture

 that dates back to almost 300 AD.